warmcat/lws-esp32-factory/README.md

  - Give the AP password and click the button

- - Your ESP32 should associates with the AP without resetting
+ - Your ESP32 should associate with the AP without resetting

 ## Using the lws test apps